brigxrcia/brigxrcia/README.md

 ♡ I'm currently an Undergraduate student at the University of Maryland majoring in Immersive Media Design with the intent of entering the Gaming Industry!

 ★ Immersive Media Design at UMD comes with two tracks, the B.S and B.A track.
-I'm completing the B.A track where it focuses on creative coding, digital design, and so much more.
+I'm completing the B.A track where it focuses on creative coding, digital design, and the use of game engines.

   ★ Wanna find more of my work?
 Here's the link to my portfolio! https://sites.google.com/view/aicragirb/home?authuser=1